Latest accounting and regulatory developments

 Periodic newsletters that analyze important accounting developments, such as new FASB and IASB pronouncements or exposure drafts.
 Concise examples and answers to frequently asked questions assist readers in understanding and implementing the critical guidance.

-This issue discusses the FASB’s recently issued proposed Accounting Standards Update, "Effective Date and Transition Guidance — a proposal of the Private Company Council (PCC)."
-The proposal would give private companies a one-time unconditional option to forgo a preferability assessment the first time they elect a PCC accounting alternative within the proposal’s scope.
-It would also eliminate the effective dates of PCC accounting alternatives that are within the proposal’s scope as well as extend the transition guidance in FASB Accounting Standards Update Nos.
-2014-02 and 2014-03.
+This issue discusses the FASB’s recently issued Accounting Standards Update (ASU) No. 2016-03, Effective Date and Transition Guidance, which gives private companies a one-time unconditional option to forgo a preferability assessment the first time they elect a private-company accounting alternative within the ASU’s scope.
+It also eliminates the effective dates of private-company accounting alternatives that are within the ASU’s scope and extends the transition guidance for such alternatives indefinitely.

 FASB issues ASUs in response to EITF consensuses

 This issue discusses three Accounting Standards Updates, which were recently issued by the FASB in response to consensuses reached by the Emerging Issues Task Force.
 The ASU are Recognition of Breakage for Certain Prepaid Stored-Value Products (ASU 2016-04), Effect of Derivative Contract Novations on Existing Hedge Accounting Relationships (ASU 2016-05), and Contingent Put and Call Options in Debt Instruments (ASU 2016-06).